 Admission to the university and the MSCP are two separate processes.
 Applications to the university are made on-line through CSU Mentor (www.csumentor.edu).
 Graduating seniors, transfer students, and returning students should apply for post-baccalaureate admission to the university with the objective of entering the credential program (identify the program objective as Multiple Subject Credential).
 Admission to the university does not constitute admission to the program.

 Matriculated students may be admitted to the program based on their current undergraduate or graduate status.
 Pre-program advisement and brochure materials are available in the Teacher Preparation Advising Center (ED1-67).
-Prospective candidates may obtain a program application by attending one of the regularly scheduled information and application meetings (see schedule at www.ced.csulb.edu/mscp).
+Prospective candidates may obtain a program application from the website at www.ced.csulb.edu/mscp.
+Prospective candidates are encouraged to attend a program information meeting (see schedule at www.ced.csulb.edu/mscp).
 Candidates are required to comply with all program policies and procedures detailed in the MSCP Handbook, which is available online at www.ced.csulb.edu/mscp.

 Candidates in the Multiple Subject (post-baccalaureate), Intern, or ITEP tracks who wish to add a Bilingual Authorization to their credential must meet with the appropriate language advisor to discuss requirements for the language authorizations in Spanish, Korean, Mandarin, or Vietnamese.